About Our Plants - Maturities We Offer

 - 1 or more divisions (shoots) w with roots off a mature hosta

 - Generally weigh .2 - .8 lbs

-Some Starter (TC) are shown below with their special potting soil rinsed off untangled roots.
-Many of these plants are grown in biodegradable "Elle Pots" that allow more air to get to the roots to increase root development.
+Some Starter (TC) are shown below with the potting soil rinsed off and the roots untangled.
+Many of these plants are grown in biodegradable "Elle Pots" which are more breathable for better root development.
 These Starter TC are usually shipped with the potting soil and in cellpacks or individually wrapped in wet newspapers.
 We are known for the quality of our shipping!

-Starter (TC) after One Year of Growth in the Ground (See below)
+Starter (TC) after One Year of Outdoor Growth (See below)

-These Starter (TC) below were planted in Minnesota cold on 11/9/08.
-These pictures were taken 9/9/09 (10 months later).
-Note: these are fast-growing hosta varieties that were grown in full sun (which often elongates leaves).
+These Starter (TC) below were planted in the Minnesota cold on 11/9/08, and these pictures were taken 9/9/09, 10 months later.
+Note that these are fast-growing hosta varieties that were grown in full sun (which often elongates leaves).
 They will be sold as Mature Divisions at 3-5 years of age.
-(From left: H. 'Dark Shadows,' H. 'Komodo Dragon,' and H. 'Rainforest Sunrise.')
+(From left: H. 'Dark Shadows,' H. 'Komodo Dragon,' and H. 'Rainforest Sunrise')

 Starter (TC) After Two Years (see below)

 Left: H. 'Sum and Substance' after two years of growth.
 Right: H. 'Pandora's Box' after one and two years of growth.

 Perennials such as hostas "sleep" in the first year, "creep" in the second year, and "leap" in the third year.
 H. "Sugar and Spice' is pictured below, courtesy of customers Phil and Gayle Hartley Alley.